02-347-7730 | Saeree ERP - Complete ERP Solution for Thai Organizations Contact Us

 Choose Cowork if...

-• You work with Google Workspace / Notion -- Cowork has Official Plugins for these tools.
+• You work with Google Workspace / Notion — Cowork has Official Plugins for these tools

-User Profile / Requirement Recommendation Main Reason
+User Profile / Needs Recommended Main Reason

-Sandbox security focus Cowork VM Isolation from the start
+Sandbox Security focus Cowork VM Isolation from the start

 Uses WhatsApp / LINE for communication OpenClaw Supports 10+ Chat Platforms

-Large enterprise Cowork Enterprise Plan, SSO, Admin Console
+Large Enterprise Cowork Enterprise Plan, SSO, Admin Console

-Wants ready-made plugins Both ClawHub (3,286) vs Official (11) + MCP
+Need ready-made Plugins Both ClawHub (3,286) vs Official (11) + MCP

-Conclusion and Recommendations for Thai Organizations
+Summary and Recommendations for Thai Organizations

-1. Data Residency (Where Your Data Lives)
+1. Data Residency (Where Does Your Data Live?)

 2. Budget